27th anniversary of Oklahoma woman’s disappearance marked by promising new lead

 The Johnson-Willard case is still considered a missing persons case according to NamUs, the National Missing and Unidentified Persons System, database.

-If you have any information you are asked to call the Delaware County Sheriff’s office.
+If you have any information you are asked to call the Delaware County Sheriff’s office at (918) 253-4531.